 The zoning administrator is authorized to approve minor amendments to preliminary plats.
 Any proposed amendment to a preliminary plat that is determined by the zoning administrator to constitute a public interest shall be deemed a major amendment.
 For all amendments to preliminary plats determined to be major amendments, approval by the Statham City Council shall be required.
-The Statham City Council shall approve, conditionally approve, or deny the proposed major amendment to a preliminary plat.
-Procedures for considering a major amendment to a preliminary plat shall be the same as required for an initial application for preliminary plat approval as specified in this division.
+The Statham City Council shall approve, conditionally approve, or deny the proposed major amendment to a preliminary plat shall be the same as required for an initial application for preliminary plat approval as specified in this division.